sebtac/MLxE/README.md

 The implemented modifications in the architecure and the algorithm resulted in desired performance improvements nevertheless the level of agent's performacne, its stability and reproductability is still far from what can be expeced in such small and uncomplicated task as Cart-Pole.

-# Thread Based MLxE Architecture
+# ISTB Architecture

-Detailed analysis of the code showed that the A3C implementation in the book suffers from
+Detailed analysis of the code showed that the A3C implementation in the book suffers from two issues that we theorethise to contribute to the training instability observed above.

+1.)
+Lack of true memory buffer - the code resets the momory every time new apisode is initiated and when an update to the model is made (every 10 data generation steps).
+Thus the effective "batch size" for trainig is maximally 10 and often less than that when multiple threads clean the memory in close succession.
+The small and variable "batch size" is known to cause training instability.

+2.)
+The model updates are performed with unstable target.
+Only the central model is being updated with gradients but the gradients are caluclated using worker's (thread specific) model.
+Thus the target model changes every 10 training steps whenever given thread is raeady to perform an update.

+To address the above issues we have modified the A3C code in the following way: